 The institutions in the Leibniz Association systematically promote and train junior researchers.
-4,050 doctoral students work here, 24 percent of whom come from abroad.
 In addition to the support they receive at individual institutions, the Leibniz Association has also implemented overarching structures to promote junior researchers.
 Leibniz Graduate Schools are the centerpiece.

 The opportunity to take a doctorate in an excellent research environment – this is what the Leibniz Graduate Schools offer.
 Junior researchers are intensively supervised in small groups and introduced into international networks.